unibo-dtm-se/course-slides/content/preliminaries/_generator.md

 You should not.

-- Just try to grasp the basic idea of how shell works
+- Just try to grasp the basic idea of how shells work

+- Just memorise that __there exist a way to do `X`__ via the shell
+    + and all relevant `X`s

 - You will eventually memorise the syntax of most frequent commands

 - For the rest, you can always look up the documentation
+    + or the Web, or ask someone, there including ChatGPT or StackOverflow
+        + but please, __do not copy&paste code that you do not understand__

 - Most commands support asking for help when one does not remeber the syntax
     - e.g. `COMMAND_NAME --help` or `COMMAND_NAME -h` mostly used on Unix-like systems